|Whole grain gluten-free deliciousness.|

-In a large mixing bowl whisk together the dry ingredients: brown rice flour, almond flour, millet flour, buckwheat flour, quinoa flakes, coconut flour, xanthan gum, and sea salt.
+In a large mixing bowl whisk together the dry ingredients: brown rice flour, almond flour, millet flour, buckwheat flour, quinoa flakes, flaxseed meal, and sea salt.

 Make a well in the center and pour in the proofed yeast.
 Add the olive oil and eggs.
 Start beating it together.
 As you beat, add the 1/3 to 1/2 cup warm water a tablespoon at a time, until the batter is smooth, like a thick muffin batter.
 I used a half cup of warm water, but you may need less (or slightly more) depending upon humidity and altitude.

 Scoop the bread dough into the prepared baking pan and smooth out the top.
-Sprinkle with quinoa flakes.
+Sprinkle with extra quinoa flakes, if you like.

 Place the pan in the center of the warmed oven and allow the loaf to rest and rise for 50 minutes.

 Turn on the oven to 350 degrees F. Bake the loaf for 55 to 60 minutes, until crusty and browned.